 Geocortex Workflow includes a powerful tool for building workflows, Geocortex Workflow Designer.
 Designer's drag-and-drop interface and library of predefined activities simplify the process of creating custom functionality for your web mapping applications, without programming.

-In addition to gathering textual information like addresses, you can use forms to get dates, numbers, map locations (geometries), and more from the user, or to get the user to select from arbitrary items that are defined in the workflow or retrieved from a database when the workflow runs.
+In addition to gathering textual information like addresses, you can use forms to get dates, numbers, map locations (geometries), and more, or to get the user to select from arbitrary items that are either defined in the workflow or retrieved from a database when the workflow runs.

 Geocortex Workflow provides over twenty configurable elements for building forms, like the Auto Complete, Geometry Picker, Date Picker, Number Slider, and Text Area elements.
 Just as activities are the building blocks of workflows, form elements are the building blocks of forms.
 When you design a form, the Toolbox contains form elements instead of activities.
 To build the form, you drag form elements from the Toolbox to the design surface and place them in the order that you want them to appear to the end user.